 If it's genuine passion and you both feel it, that's one thing.
 But if you feel controlled or creeped out, don't be afraid to reach out to friends, family, or a

-"I'm Sorry You Feel That Way."
+therapist for help.
+5 "I'm Sorry You Feel That Way."

 If your partner ever says "I'm sorry you feel that way" after an argument, or after you bring up something that's bothering you, it can sound like a genuine, kind apology.
 But it's actually pretty dismissive.